-Toll Zone

-Performance Requirement Measurement

-7. Availability 99.99% availability provided that once Daily Process

-down time exceeds 50 minutes within Monthly Summary Report

-one year period Liquidated Damages Plaza Server availability will be

-may be assessed.
-If Contractor the aggregate average of all

-provides cure the 99.99% shall components.
-Availability will be

-recommence. measured by subtracting all

--This performance specification shall unscheduled downtime from

-be applied to each plaza separately.
-100% available time and divide

-by 100% available time.
-Unit of

-measure shall be in minutes.

-Monthly availability reports shall

-include cumulative totals for all

-system scheduled and

-unscheduled down time.

-8. No Loss of The system shall ensure that no Daily Process

-Transactions transactions will be lost even when Monthly Summary Report

-associated with periods when Measurement - system integrity

-communications with the Toll Zone reports shall be reconciled daily

-are not available. to assure that no transactions

-are lost.
-(Contractor to provide

-report mechanism) In cases

-where there is communication

-interruption with the host all

-transactions shall be reconciled

-immediately upon restoration of

-connectivity.

-9. Transaction Process transactions for posting to the Daily Process

-Processing Toll Facility Host in near real time for Monthly Summary Report

-both ETC and video Measurement - System integrity

-reports shall be reconciled daily

-to assure all transactions are

-received and processed near

-real time.

-Toll Zone

-10. Date/Time All plaza level servers shall Daily Process

-Synchronization synchronize all plaza level systems Monthly Submittal - System

-and subsystems to the nearest 1/100 Log

-of a second.
-A system log showing each

-instance when time

-synchronization to NIST has

-occurred shall be generated

-monthly.
-Provide copy of the

-NTTP Process log.
+TOLL ZONE Performance Requirement Measurement 7.
+Availability 99.99% availability provided that once down time exceeds 50 minutes within one year period Liquidated Damages may be assessed.
+If Contractor provides cure the 99.99% shall recommence.
+This performance specification shall be applied to each plaza separately.
+Daily Process Monthly Summary Report Plaza Server availability will be the aggregate average of all components.
+Availability will be measured by subtracting all unscheduled downtime from 100% available time and divide by 100% available time.
+Unit of measure shall be in minutes.
+Monthly availability reports shall include cumulative totals for all system scheduled and unscheduled down time.
+8. No Loss of Transactions The system shall ensure that no transactions will be lost even when associated with periods when communications with the Toll Zone are not available.
+Daily Process Monthly Summary Report Measurement - system integrity reports shall be reconciled daily to assure that no transactions are lost.
+(Contractor to provide report mechanism) In cases where there is communication interruption with the host all transactions shall be reconciled immediately upon restoration of connectivity.
+9. Transaction Processing Process transactions for posting to the Toll Facility Host in near real-time for both ETC and video Daily Process Monthly Summary Report Measurement - System integrity reports shall be reconciled daily to assure all transactions are received and processed near real-time.

+TOLL ZONE za level servers shall ronize all plaza level systems ubsystems to the nearest 1/100 econd.
+Daily Process Monthly Submittal - System Log A system log showing each instance when time synchronization to NIST has occurred shall be generated monthly.
+Provide copy of the NTTP Process log. ľ za level servers shall ronize all plaza level systems absystems to the nearest 1/100